Gold Ship (Umamusume: Pretty Derby): Reception

-Gold Ship has received generally positive reception, recognized as the most popular character in Umamusume by critics.
+Gold Ship has received generally positive reception, recognized as the most popular character in Umamusume by multiple critics.
 In 2021, the operators of Nico Nico Douga held their annual evaluation of the top 100 Internet terms.
 Gold Ship ranked as the #2 Internet term of that year, behind Umamusume at #1 and ahead of the real-life Gold Ship at #5.
 In the 2022 Famitsu Dengeki Awards, she was awarded Best Character, and her voice actress was awarded Best Voice Actor, based on votes by readers, developers, and voice actors.
 Inside Games staff stated that the key to her appeal is her volatile nature, calling the dialogue with the player "unexpected and impactful".

 Game Watch writer Norihiko Ike felt that Gold Ship stood out among the cast, stating that her violent nature made them curious whether such a horse existed in real life.
 They felt that her eccentricities, like her violence and unpredictability, helped her be particularly interesting, and that it was interesting that her ending was as silly as the rest of the story, making her feel like a mysterious character.
 The fact that she will sometimes refuse to train also contributed to her charm in Ike's eyes.
 Futabanet writer Shinsuke Souya also noted her "outrageous" personality and behavior, stating that she was among the most eccentric characters in the game and that her traits are further emphasized by Gold Ship being beautiful and taller than other characters.
 Her traits have led to her being popular with fans, and Souya felt that her role on the brand's YouTube channel resulted in "unexpected media exposure".
 She was featured as part of a promotional art piece for the anniversary of the Kereta Api Indonesia, alongside select other fictional characters.
 A writer for Magmix felt that her hair complemented her eyes, praising her "free-spirited personality" as being a faithful recreation of the real-life racehorse.